paigeweber13/fine-hardware-visualization/README.md

  - move single thread from core 0 to core 2
    - seems that if you start region on one core and stop on another, nothing is reported
-   - starting region on one core, siwtching to another, doing work, siwtching back to first, and stopping region causes only first core to report work
+   - starting region on one core, switching to another, doing work, switching back to first, and stopping region causes only first core to report work
    - results inconsistent.... not sure what this means yet

 ## before 2020-02-11
  - evaluated both likwid and papi for use
  - investigated likwid-bench
- - basic research on likwid-accesD vs direct access
+ - basic research on likwid-accessD vs direct access
  - Got likwid marker to measure code
    - investigated brandon's code
    - got my code working